toggledbits/lexpjs/README.md

 * `indexOf( array, value )` &mdash; if `value` is present in `array`, the index (>=0) is returned; otherwise -1 is returned;
 * `isArray( various )` &mdash; returns *true* if the argument is an array (of any length);
 * `isObject( various )` &mdash; returns *true* if the argument is an object.

+### Reserved Words

+As a result of the syntax, the following words are reserved and may not be used as identifiers or function names: `true, false, null, each, in, first, with, if, then, else, endif, do, done, and, or, not, NaN`.
+Note that keywords and identifiers are case-sensitive, so while `each` is not an acceptable identifier, `Each` or `EACH` would be.

+<small>Updated 2021-03-07</small>